 The approach being used in this SWRP to evaluate the effectiveness of proposed projects, and to identify optimal locations for new projects to best manage stormwater and dry-weather runoff, is entirely consistent with the current Phase II Small MS4 General Permit (2013-0001-DWQ, issue date February 5, 2013) that covers the major municipalities and all other urban communities within the County.
-In particular, Section E.12 of the NPDES permit requires permittees to meet post-construction stormwater management requirements through understanding and application of a watershed-process approach.
-As described above in Section 3.1, the importance of key watershed processes is inferred from physical attributes of the landscape, and their protection is achieved through measures that are tailored to those physical attributes (and grouped into the ten Watershed Management Zones [WMZs]).
-This SWRP makes full use of the WMZ mapping as the foundation of its analyses and recommendations, and so the actions undertaken with its guidance are fully supportive of the NPDES requirements.
+In particular, Resolution No. R3-2013-0032 of the NPDES permit requires permittees to meet post-construction stormwater management requirements through understanding and application of a watershed-process approach.
+These requirements include the restoration of watershed processes through site design and runoff reduction, water quality treatment, runoff retention, and peak flow management.
+Requirements emphasize Low Impact Development treatments; for larger projects, the permit also demand the identification of the Watershed Management Zone(s) for the project and treatments that address the process impairments identified for that zone.